This guidance reflects the provisions of Part 3 of the Tax Collection and Management (Wales) Act 2016 (TCMA) chapters 7 – 8.

 - Where you have paid an amount of tax according to a set of rates and bands, but those rates and bands are subsequently rejected by the National Assembly for Wales (section 63A TCMA)

-We have developed specific online forms for different refund claims, which can be found here.
+We have developed specific online forms for different refund claims.

 Where you have paid higher rates on your residential LTT transaction but have subsequently sold your previous main residence and wish to make a claim for the higher rates portion of the tax in accordance with the rules, this will be treated as an amendment under section 41 TCMA if it is made within 12 months of the date of the return.
 Outside of the 12 months, this will be treated as a claim under section 63 TCMA.
 We have a specific form for higher rates refunds, which can be found by following the link above.